 Why You Need a Lawyer for Vehicular Assault Charges

-At O'Malley and Sawyer, LLC, we're committed to providing you with a sound defense in your case of Vehicular Assault in Douglas and Arapahoe County and every other county in Colorado.
-We've been defending clients successfully in these cases and other traffic crimes for 40 combined years, resulting in case dismissals, reduced sentences, and even the acquittal of our clients.
+At Sawyer Legal Group, we're committed to providing you with a sound defense in your case of Vehicular Assault in Douglas and Arapahoe County and every other county in Colorado.
+We've been defending clients successfully in these cases and other traffic crimes for over a decade, resulting in case dismissals, reduced sentences, and even the acquittal of our clients.
 Don't be intimidated and give up hope or plead guilty to avoid charges.
 Instead, contact a hardworking criminal defense lawyer at our office to passionately fight for your future.

 Colorado Vehicular Assault Statute – 18-3-205